-Fox was aware of the danger his emphasis on the freedom of the Spirit would lead to excessive individualism.
+Fox was aware of the danger his emphasis on the freedom of the Spirit might lead to excessive individualism.
 Other movements with a similar emphasis hadn’t lasted long.
-The exercise of individual freedom inevitably leads to the dissolving of the group.
+The exercise of individual freedom inevitably leads to the dissolving of a group.
 Fox avoided this by underscoring the importance of community and love.
 In Friends’ meetings, decisions aren’t made by a majority.
 If a unanimous agreement was not reached, the decision was postponed, and the meeting continued in silence until the Spirit offered a solution.
 If one was not received, the matter was left pending for another occasion.

-The most famous of Fox’s followers was William Penn, after whom the state of Pennsylvania is named.
+The most famous of Fox’s followers was William Penn, after whom the state of Pennsylvania was named.
 His father was a British admiral who tried to secure for him the best education available.
 While he was a student, William became a Puritan.
 Then, while studying in France, he came under the influence of the Huguenots.
 In 1667, back in England, he became a Quaker.
 His father, not knowing what to do with his “fanatical” son, threw him out of the house.
-Penn stayed true to his convictions, and eventually spent 7 months in the Tower of London.
+Penn stayed true to his convictions and eventually spent seven months in the Tower of London.
 He sent word to the king that the Tower was the worst of arguments to convince him, so, no matter who was right, whoever uses force to seek religious assent is necessarily wrong.
 Finally, thanks to the intervention of his father and other well-placed friends, he was set free.
 He then spent several years raising a family, traveling throughout Europe, and writing in defense of the Friends.

-No matter how ill-conceived Penn’s experiment seemed to the more enlightened Brits, soon there were many people, not only in England, but also in other parts of Europe, willing to take part in it.
+No matter how ill-conceived Penn’s experiment seemed to the more enlightened Brits, soon there were many, not only in England, but also in other parts of Europe, willing to take part in it.
 Many of them were Quakers, and therefore the Friends dominated the political life of the colony for some time.
 But there were also settlers of many different persuasions.
 Under the leadership of Penn, first governor of the colony, relations with the Indians were excellent, and for a long time his dream of a peaceful settlement was a reality.

 The last Spiritualist we’ll look at today is Emanuel Swedenborg.